nushell/nushell.github.io/book/externs.md

 ## Format specifiers

-Positional parameters can be made optional with a `?` (as seen above) the remaining parameters can be matched with `...` before the parameter name:
+Positional parameters can be made optional with a `?` (as seen above) the remaining parameters can be matched with `...` before the parameter name, which will return a list of arguments.

 ```
   export extern "git add" [